Steven Kwan Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.44 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have a 3.48 team ERA that ranks second across all league pitching staffs.

-- Twins pitchers combine to give up the sixth-fewest home runs in baseball (55 total, one per game).
+- Twins pitchers combine to allow 55 home runs (one per game), the sixth-fewest in baseball.

+- Ober (3-2 with a 2.68 ERA and 37 strikeouts in 40 1/3 innings pitched) makes the start for the Twins, his eighth of the season.

-- In his most recent time out on Saturday against the Toronto Blue Jays, the right-hander threw 5 2/3 innings, allowing four earned runs while surrendering five hits.
+- His last appearance was on Sunday against the Toronto Blue Jays, when the right-hander went five innings, surrendering two earned runs while allowing five hits.

+- In seven games this season, the 27-year-old has put up a 2.68 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .207 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.